Freedeck/Susdeck/README.md

 <img src="https://github.com/susdeck/susdeck/blob/dev/src/app/assets/icons/freedeck.png?raw=true" width='100' height='100'>

 Freedeck is the FOSS alternative to the Elgato Stream Deck.
-Freedeck has had tons of time put into making the user experience as easy as possible, while staying in the boundaries of **4** (soon to be 3) dependencies!
+Freedeck has had tons of time put into making the user experience as easy as possible, while staying in the boundaries of **4** dependencies!

 ## Join the Discord